 In March of 2011, we received a Request for Information from the Environmental Protection Agency ("EPA"), regarding our former printing facility located along the Gowanus Canal.
 The facility was operated by us as a printing plant between 1914 and 1966, at which time we sold it.
 In 2010, the adjacent Gowanus Canal was identified by the EPA as a Superfund site under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 ("CERCLA"), to be cleaned and restored.
 On September 30, 2013, the EPA issued its Record of Decision.
 The EPA's cost demand to all contributors seeks recovery in two phases, the Remedial Design phase and the implementation of the Remedial Action phase.
 On March 24, 2014, the EPA issued a Unilateral Administrative Order ("UAO") to 27 potentially responsible parties ("PRPs"), including us, directing the PRPs to perform work at the Gowanus Canal Superfund Site.
 D&B denied liability, reserved rights and indicated that we will cooperate with the EPA and comply with the UAO.
 Following an allocation proceeding for the Remedial Design portion of the work, in which certain PRPs participated, the allocator issued an allocation decision issued on February 28, 2019, in which we were allocated a 0.407% share of the cost of remediation.
-On April 11, 2019, the EPA and comply with the UAO.
+On April 11, 2019, the EPA issued another UAO to D&B and other PRPs for certain work.
+D&B again denied liability, reserved rights and indicated that we will cooperate with the EPA and comply with the UAO.
 On January 28, 2020, EPA issued a UAO to six PRPs ordering completion of Remedial Action for the upper portions of the Canal.
 D&B was not included in the UAO.
 On November 16, 2020, EPA issued a news release increasing the estimated cost of the overall cleanup plan for the Gowanus Canal to be over \$1.5 billion.
 However, EPA did not provide information to support this cost estimate.
-We have accrued total liabilities of approximately \$6,1 million in connection with the remediation through December 31, 2020, but the total cost or range of costs associated with this matter, including potential future costs related to natural resource damages, cannot be determined at this time.
+We have accrued total liabilities of approximately \$6.1 million in connection with the remediation through December 31, 2020, but the total cost or range of costs associated with this matter, including potential future costs related to natural resource damages, cannot be determined at this time.

 Item 4.
-Mine Safety Disclosures
+Mine Safety Disclosures Not Applicable

-Not Applicable